roccoblues/form3-account-api/README.md

 1. I've choosen to write integration tests only.
 They cover most of the code and all of the happy paths.
 For a production-ready solution unit tests to cover the error cases could be added.

+2. UUIDs are handled as simple strings.
+I chose to rely on the server to validate the correct format.
+This makes the client easier to use.
+Also the underlying format can be changed without breaking the library.

-2. There are some differences in the attributes between the documentation and the fake account implementation (see: https://github.com/form3tech-oss/interview-accountapi/issues/38).
+3. There are some differences in the attributes between the documentation and the fake account implementation (see: https://github.com/form3tech-oss/interview-accountapi/issues/38).
-This API client currently only supports the non-deprecated working fields.
+This API client currently only supports the non-deprecated working attributes.

-3. Another (known) issue is that the delete endpoint currently always returns 204, even for non-existing accounts. (see: https://github.com/form3tech-oss/interview-accountapi/issues/30)
+4. Another (known) issue is that the delete endpoint currently always returns 204, even for non-existing accounts. (see: https://github.com/form3tech-oss/interview-accountapi/issues/30)

 ## Submitted by